-Canon 5D Mark III vs Canon R5
+Canon 5D Mark III vs R5

 The Canon EOS 5D Mark III and the Canon EOS R5 are two digital cameras that were announced, respectively, in March 2012 and July 2020.
-The 5D Mark III is a DSLR, while the Canon R5 is a mirrorless interchangeable lens camera.
+The 5D Mark III is a DSLR, while the R5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The 5D Mark III has a resolution of 22.1 megapixels, whereas the Canon R5 provides 44.8 MP.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.